Mount Skukum

 Driving Directions

 Note: The Mount Skukum area used to have an active gold/silver mine from 1986-1988, and mineral exploration continues to this day.
-There is an abandoned adit past the parking area and the old mill and office remain at the end of the Annie Lake Road (behind a locked gate).
+There is an abandoned adit past old explosives trailer and the old mill and office remain at the end of the Annie Lake Road (behind a locked gate).
 Hikers should be cautious around the abandoned adits as these structures are unmaintained and their stability is questionable.
+Dall's sheep are also see in this area, so please give them a wide berth if you encounter any.

 Yukon Hiking Guide Book